pr0fix/pr0fix/README.md

 🚀 **Aspiring Full-Stack Developer | IT Student | Coffee Lover** ☕

 I'm an IT student with a passion for **full-stack development** and **modern web technologies**.
-Currently, I'm pursuing my bachelor's in **Business Information Technology**, with a focus on developing my skills in full-stack development.
+Currently, I'm pursuing my bachelor's in **Information Technology**, with a focus on developing my skills in full-stack development.

 <div align="center">
   <a href="https://www.linkedin.com/in/jani-h%C3%A4nninen-66909319b/" target="_blank">